Mary C. Jacobs: Farming and horticulture

-Over ten years she got herself out of debt and became a successful farmer, growing peaches, strawberries, and grapes, and selling dressed poultry and raising a herd of Alderney cattle.
+Over ten years, she got herself out of debt and became a successful farmer, growing peaches, strawberries, and grapes, and selling dressed poultry and raising a herd of Alderney cattle.
 She married T. K. Jacobs in May of 1881, but he died in November 1884.
 She and her grown daughter who lived with her were both known as "well-read well-informed people" and both wrote poetry.
 She wrote several textbooks on farming.

 Jacobs sided with the Confederates in the Civil War.
 Originally a Methodist, the she left the church when it sided with the abolitionists and joined the Episcopal Church.
 She sponsored an orphanage in Wilmington, Delaware and was said to have raised four of her own children and 28 other children.

-Early life

-Mary Catherine Goslin was born in 1828 to Hester (née Cannon) and John Goslin at Cannon's Ferry near Woodland, Delaware.
-The family moved to Bridgeville, Delaware when she was twelve.